joernio/flatgraph/README.md

 It is still a disaster and completely unacceptable.
 We'll see how this fares with a real generated schema (as opposed to an ad-hoc schema infered from the graph data).

-# Generating domain classes
-joern domain (open source): regenerate using `./generateDomainClasses.sh`.
-The classes are checked into [joern-generated/src/main/scala/generated](joern-generated/src/main/scala/generated)

-codescience domain (closed source, qwiet.ai internal): regenerate using `./generateDomainClassesCodescience.sh`.
-The classes are not checked into this repository.

-N.b. there are many debates about whether to check generated code into repositories.
-In this specific case, it is essential to be able to talk about the generated code, and track its changes over time.

 # FAQ

 ## What JDK does flatgraph support?